My Highly Curated Story

 At 16 years old, I failed out of high school due to the nominal success of my punk band—American Waste Control (ca. 1989–90)—and a waning career washing dishes in an Irish pub.

-After getting my “skinhead” tattoo covered up at 17 years old, I served seven years total, on active duty and reserves, in the U.S. Air Force—working in ground-based units on counter-narcotics operations in the Amazon basin of Colombia from 1993–98.
+After getting my “skinhead” tattoo covered up at 17 years old, I served seven years total, on active duty and reserves, in the U.S. Air Force—working in ground-based units on counter-narcotics operations in the Amazon basin of Colombia (ca. 1993–98).
+Here’s an interview I did with the Half Percent Podcast on my time in the military if you’re interested.
 In 1993, I relented to God and I “became a Christian” (as they politely say, though that in no way captures the radical change in me).

 Out of college with a degree in psychology, I got married to my current wife and worked in I.T. while in seminary.
 I then served for eight years as an associate pastor at a non-denominational church in St. Louis, Missouri and then two years with Holy Trinity Church in St Andrews, Scotland.
 I used to teach regularly in Western Kenya in a school for rural pastors, though not much anymore.
 I’m still ordained in the Evangelical Presbyterian Church, but for my day job, I work as a college professor in NYC and a semi-pro scribbler on the side.

 For those of you who are fluent in the language of “nerd”, my curriculum vitae.